Multi-tenant routing for SaaS APIs

 Tenant leaks are expensive

-A single shared stack with ad hoc tenant checks risks ID confusion and data exposure.
+A single shared stack with ad hoc tenant checks invites ID confusion, and ID confusion in a B2B API means data exposure.

-Debugging “which tenant hit this?” without routing metadata slows incidents.
+Debugging “which tenant hit this?” without routing metadata slows every incident down at exactly the wrong moment.

-Giant routers with nested conditionals hide auth mistakes.
+Giant routers with nested conditionals hide auth mistakes until an incident finds them for you.

-Copy-pasting deployments per tenant does not scale operationally.
+Copy-pasting a deployment per tenant does not scale operationally past the first handful of customers.

-Encode tenant dimensions at the gateway so handlers receive normalized context.
+Encode tenant dimensions at the gateway so every handler receives normalized tenant context instead of re-deriving it from raw requests.

-Reuse observability and secrets across tenants without merging runtime processes.
+Reuse observability and configuration patterns across tenants without merging their runtime processes.

 Host-based tenants